danielver02/ALPS/tutorial.md

-ff=1     !# of fits to be used. relat=F  !relativistic (T) or non-relativistic (F) species log_fit=T!log (T) or linear (F) fit use_bM=T !numerically integrate array (F) or use bi-Maxwellian (T) /
+ff=1     !# of fits to be used. relat=F  !relativistic (T) or non-relativistic (F) species log_fit=T!log (T) or linear (F) fit use_bM=F !numerically integrate array (F) or use bi-Maxwellian (T) /

 !Initial Fit Values; species 1, function 1
 &ffit_1_1
-fit_type_in=1   !Kind of fit function (see documentation) fit_1=1.7959D-1 !Suggested values for parameters, fit_2=1.d0      !e.g. generated by generate_distribution fit_3=0.d0
+fit_type_in=1   !Kind of fit function (see documentation) fit_1=5.986D-2  !Suggested values for parameters, fit_2=1.d0      !e.g. generated by generate_distribution fit_3=0.d0
 fit_4=0.d0
 fit_5=0.d0
-perpcorr=1.D0   !renormalization factor
+perpcorr=3.33D-1   !renormalization factor
 /
 ```

-You can recognise many of the parameters from our `test_bimax_dist.in` file, like the charge and the mass of the particle species The block `&ffit_1_1` includes the fit parameters for the hybrid-analytic continuation.
+You can recognise many of the parameters from our `test_ICW_dist.in` file, like the charge and the mass of the particle species The block `&ffit_1_1` includes the fit parameters for the hybrid-analytic continuation.
 As you can see, this file includes the suggestions for the ideal fit that `generate_distribution` has given us earlier.

 The key point about the fit parameters is that, for all damped solutions, you want to find a good representation of the distribution function so that the Landau-contour integral is precise.
 The procedure is described in the code paper in Section 3.2.
-If you have any closed mathematical expression to use, you can also input this for the analytic continuation as described [here](#6using-analytical-expressions-for-the-background-distribution).
+If you have any closed mathematical expression to use, you can also input this for the analytic continuation as described [here](#6-using-analytical-expressions-for-the-background-distribution).

-Once we are happy with the parameters in `test_bimax.in`, let's run ALPS.
+Once we are happy with the parameters in `test_ICW.in`, let's run ALPS.
 Depending on your MPI configuration, you can run the code directly with the following commands (it's best to go back into the main folder of the ALPS directory structure):

 >     cd ../
->     mpirun -np 4 ./src/ALPS tests/test_bimax.in
+>     mpirun -np 4 ./src/ALPS tests/test_ICW.in

 This command will run 4 instances of ALPS via MPI.
 Depending on your computer and the MPI setup, you may need to add the option `--oversubscribe` to ensure that 4 instances of MPI can actually be executed.
 The ALPS binary (`./src/ALPS`) expectes only one command-line argument: the name of the input file to run on.
 The number of processes (in this case 4), must always be an even number greater than 2, even if your computer doesn't have four or more cores.
 In those cases, the `--oversubscribe` option is particularly important.
 In general, the code scales quite well, especially for calculations of the dispersion relation with many plasma species and high perpendicular wavenumbers (compared to the species gyro-radii).